bcprescott/bcprescott.github.io/_posts/2021-03-30-Project-Crashing.md

 Each shirt requires 1 unit of polyester and 2.5 units of cotton.

-They sell a pair of pants at $ 30 and a shirt at $ 20.
+They sell a pair of pants at 30 dollars and a shirt at 20 dollars.

 The below objective function, $$Z$$, represents the sales revenue of pants and shirts.
 The company wants to maximize their revenue.